Indonesia’s PLN Unveils Ambitious Plan for 31.6 GW Renewable Power Capacity by 2033

 The updated plan aligns with Indonesia's commitment to expedite the adoption of cleaner energy sources, aiming to achieve net-zero emissions before 2060.

 However, the proposed power supply plan does not assume an accelerated shutdown of coal-fired power plants.
 Indonesia, a major coal producer and exporter, currently relies on coal to power approximately half of its electricity grid.
 Darmawan clarified to parliament that the strategy is a “coal phase-down” rather than a phase-out.
-Most existing coal power plants will remain operational until the end of their contracts, and PLN plans to implement and storage technology once it becomes available.
+Most existing coal power plants will remain operational until the end of their contracts, and PLN plans to implement capture and storage technology once it becomes available.

 Indonesia had previously sought financing from global lenders to expedite the closure of coal power plants and reduce emissions.
 However, concerns have been raised by banks regarding potential environmental group objections to such loans being perceived as financing for coal projects.
 In response to the Just Energy Transition Partnership (JETP) scheme, which involves rich nations and global lenders pledging $20 billion to clean up Indonesia's power sector, two power plants with a combined capacity of 1.7 GW are scheduled to be shut down by 2040.